audunf/kustomize-example/README.md

 2. sshd-container - example of how to use a Makefile

 Please note that the containers are only there for example purposes.
 So go read the `Makefile` and the `package.json`.

+In the "real world" this is used with four branches:
+* master: Where all development happens.
+Should always build and work, although might not be fully tested.
+* develop: Whatever is currently deployed in the development environment
+* prod: Current production version.
+Changes flow from master, to develop, and finally into prod.

 # The version string
 To test how the version string will look for a git repo, do this: